projectatomic/atomic-site/source/blog/2018-03-02-containers-w-skopeo-ostree-oci.md

 from gi.repository import OSTree
 ```

-but for our article we are going to use `ostree` command line interface
+For our article we are going to use `ostree` command line interface:

 ```
 $ ostree ls ociimage/redis_3Alatest